AI consulting

 03

-Automation opportunities should be scoped around narrow, useful tasks.
-The page should avoid claiming that AI will replace judgment, guarantee productivity, or solve every workflow problem.
+Automation opportunities work best when scoped around narrow, useful tasks with clear review points.
+AI does not replace judgment, guarantee productivity, or solve every workflow problem.

 • Repetitive task review